lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 In this study, we use various metagenomics tools to acquire genomes of bacterial endophytes associated with an entire genus of hosts from publicly available bulk DNA extractions.
 Sequenced DNA of various sources was iteratively filtered and assembled into contigs with SPAdes @Nurk2017.
-Data was filtered in the first filter stage by mapping `cite bwa` against a curated reference consisting of host nuclear DNA and chloroplast DNA by @Li2018 [Azfiv1.1 fernbase] (hostfiltered).
+Data was filtered in the first filter stage by mapping [@Li2009a] against a curated reference consisting of host nuclear DNA and chloroplast DNA by @Li2018 [Azfiv1.1 fernbase] (hostfiltered).
 For the _Azolla_ genus, only the genome of _Azolla filiculoides_ is available; hence this was used for filtering all _Azolla_ species studied here.
 Before use as a filter, the _Azolla filiculoides_ reference genome's taxonomy was rid of any bacterial contigs with CAT [@VonMeijenfeldt2019].
 CAT assigned an approximate taxonomy to contigs by first finding all open reading frames (ORFs), then blasting these to a custom database consisting of the NCBI blast NR protein database and all high confidence proteins of the _A. filiculoides_ v1.1 genome assembly.
 Only contigs classified as eukaryotic/streptophyta/Pteridophyta `I have to double check` were kept in the filter.
-The reads passing the filter were assembled with SPAdes in metagenomics mode `cite spades`.
+The reads passing the filter were assembled with SPAdes in metagenomics mode [@Nurk2017].
 This first filtering step was not expected to perform equally well for all _Azolla_ species, especially those more phylogenetically distant to the reference genome.
 Hence in a second filter, eukaryotic contigs were identified in each of the hostfiltered assemblies and used as a second filter tailored to a specific sequencing library.
 These double-filtered reads were then assembled again with SPAdes metagenomics mode, and only after this second filtering step hybrid assemblies were generated when multiple sequencing libraries were available per biological sample.
-After assembly, scaffolds were binned into Metagenome Assembled Genomes (MAGs) with several tools, then curated manually in Anvi'o `cite loads of stuff`.
+After assembly, scaffolds were binned into Metagenome Assembled Genomes (MAGs) with several tools, then curated manually in Anvi'o [@Eren2015].
 To reproducible execute and document these analyses, a bioinformatic workflow was created with snakemake and documented in [Github](https://github.com/lauralwd/azolla_genus_metagenome).
 All tools used in this snakemake workflow are selected and installed from the Bioconda repository of bioinformatics software `find references for conda, Bioconda and conda-forge`.
 Conda environments used in this study can be found in [github env link](https://github.com/lauralwd/Azolla_genus_metagenome/tree/master/envs).